FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/Peers.md

 ## Peers and the Ledger

 Ledgers are stored on a peer's file system (either locally or externally depending on the type of database the peer is using).
 Peers will have a separate ledger for every channel they're a member of.

+Link here to TheLedger.md.

 ## Peers and Identity

 Local MSP (at the peer level).
-Who is allow to do what on that peer?
-Will have the same MSP as it's organization (since peers belong to organizations).
+Who is allowed to do what on that peer?
+The peer will have the same MSP as its organization (since peers belong to organizations).
 Will go back to the RCA of the ORG.
 This org msp structure is what allows intraorganizational gossip and the function of the leading/anchor peers.

 Peers will also maintain Global MSP for every channel they're a part of.
 Regulates permissions on those channels.
 Peers may be a part of many channels and will maintain a Global MSP for each channel.